Is your financial strategy keeping pace with your life?

 Funds are generally inaccessible until your child turns 18, when the account converts into a traditional IRA.

-A new way to save for kids is arriving in 2026.
+A Trump account is a new savings option available specifically for kids.
 Unlike 529 plans or custodial Roth IRAs, it’s designed for long‑term retirement savings, not education or shorter‑term goals.

 In simple terms, a Trump account is a tax-deferred retirement account that’s intended to start in childhood: